Pain Reliever, Anti-inflammatory, Microglial Inhibitor

 Animal model studies

-PEA demonstrates a variety of properties in animal model studies that suggest it might be helpful in Fibromyalgia and/or Chronic Fatigue Syndrome.
+PEA demonstrates a variety of properties in animal model studies that suggest it might be helpful in fibromyalgia and/or chronic fatigue syndrome (ME?CFS).
 Animal and laboratory studies suggest PEA has neuroprotective properties, can reduce glial (microglia and astrocyte) activation, inhibit astrocyte death (astrogliosis), and reduce inflammation by inhibiting histamine and TNF-a release in mast cells and by blocking cyclooxygenase-2 (COX-2) and inducible nitric oxide synthase (iNOS) synthesis.

 Hesselink reports PEA may be helpful in autoimmune conditions (influenza pap).
 Recently PEA was shown to shown to reduce the levels of reperfusion injury occurring during ischemia (low blood flows to the tissues).